thediveo/thediveo.github.io/docs/art/leaky.md

 reading from channels or writing into them.

 File descriptors are OS-managed resources, and while they get closed when their process terminates, they can pile up in long-running services.
-Fds can only be automatically garbage collected when they are opened using one of the "high-level" Go libraries, such as `os.Open` that ensure to close their underlying OS resources when the application-facing Go value gets garbage collected.
-But there are enough situations where applications or Go modules need to work at the OS resource level.
+Fds are only automatically garbage collected when they are opened using one of the "high-level" Go libraries, such as `os.Open` that ensure to close their underlying OS resources when the application-facing Go value gets garbage collected.
+But there are enough situations where applications or Go modules either somehow keep `*File`s from getting garbage-collected or need to work at the OS fd resource level without the `*File` safety net.

 Traditionally, leak checking is done by profiling, such as monitoring the resource consumption of a service under test over periods of time.